warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 ```
 {:codeblock}

-_Example request to obtain the full content of documents that match the listed keys, using the command line:_
+_Example request using the command line to obtain the full content of documents that match the listed keys:_

 ```shell
 curl "https://$USERNAME:$PASSWORD@$USERNAME.cloudant.com/$DB/_design/$DDOC/_view/by_ingredient?include_docs=true"